Transforming Lives and Improving Futures

 Health Clinicians, Alcohol and Drug Program Specialists and Mental Health Workers/Aides.
 Services may include screening and assessments, referrals, medical evaluation, individual, group, family and case management services.

-Wellness Center: The Wellness Center provides a welcoming environment free of stigma, where clients and community members can socialize and gain a variety of personal skills, including cooking and meal preparation, peer support and groups that focus on managing mental health
+Wellness Center: The Wellness Center provides a welcoming environment free of stigma, where clients and community members can socialize and gain a variety of personal skills, including cooking and meal preparation, peer support and groups that focus on managing behavioral health

 symptoms.
 The Wellness Center is open every weekday from 1:00 pm to 4:00 pm.